 Photos that best describe your personality and/or interests are ideal.
 Please note, it’s possible that a reverse image search could reveal your identity if you send in photos that are associated with your social media accounts.
 If there are people in the photo with you, please label/specify who the other people are.
 Please make sure to email at least eight (8) photos.

 With the nature of social media, chances are you have hundreds of pictures to choose from, and you may be overwhelmed by the task of choosing from such a large pool.
 To help guide you, here are some examples of the types of photos that IPs may likely be more drawn to over others.

 Natural, outdoor lighting is best.
 Try to avoid low lighting, or fluorescent lighting, which makes it hard for intended parents to get a sense of your true skin tone, or your beautiful eye color.
 It’s best to keep the sunglasses off too – we want to see your face!

-At least one, full-length picture is required.
+At least a full-length picture is required.
 Try to find one of you on your own, without a bunch of other people in the background, somewhere outdoors and not too far away.
 Bonus points if you’re somewhere doing something that you enjoy, which gives intended parents a good idea of what you like to do in your free time.